Morton Music Logo

 A version of this piece is also available in SATB voicing here.

-The recording below is by the UQ Chamber Singers, 2022, conducted by Graeme Morton.
+The recording below is by the University of Queensland Chamber Singers, 2022, conducted by Graeme Morton.

 Lux Aeterna